 April Annual Membership Meeting includes Board elections, guest speakers, a luncheon for our members, plus Volunteer of the Year recognition and award.
-In-person Annual Meeting will resume when the pandemic subsides.
+In-person Annual Meetings will resume when the pandemic subsides.

 Members’ Holiday Luncheon is in December.
 In-person Holiday Luncheons will resume when the pandemic subsides.

-- Sales of community donated books in our bookstore and online.
+- Sales of community donations in our bookstore and online.

 - Memberships, financial donations and grants.

 - Fundraisers: The Friends participate in the Amazon Smile program.
-When buying from Amazon, go instead to its smile.amazon.com.
-Same prices and same selection, but 0.5% of what you buy will be sent by Amazon to the Friends.
+When buying from Amazon, go instead to smile.amazon.com.
+Same prices and same selection, but 0.5% of what everyone buys is sent quarterly to the Friends.
 (No personal information is sent to the Friends, just the 0.5% from everyone’s purchases over 3 months.)
 The first time, you will be asked what charity you want to support, or you can go to https://smile.amazon.com/ch/85-0307889 to automatically select the Friends.
 It’s fast and easy; a painless way to support the Friends.

 Funding Priorities :

-- Quality programs and library events, for all ages, held in New Mexico’s Sandoval County Public and School Libraries.
+- Quality literacy programs and library events for all ages, held in New Mexico’s Sandoval County Public and School Libraries.